The Ear Poisons: An Introduction to Ototoxicants Webinar Recording

 This webinar goes beyond hearing loss caused by noise to discuss ototoxicants, ear poisons that enter the worker’s body through inhalation and absorption.

-We will address the etiologies of hearing loss, be it by exposure through noise or chemicals.
+We will address the etiologies of hearing loss, be it by exposure to noise or chemicals.
 In addition, we’ll define chemicals that are classified as ototoxicants and explain the protocols used for this designation, as well as the latest research with regards to the effects of dual exposure with noise.

 Practical national and international recommendations for the management of exposure to these kinds of agents will also be included.